‘We’, ‘us’ and ‘our’ refer to the following entities and their related bodies corporates:

 We may disclose your credit information to overseas entities that provide support functions to us.
 You may obtain more information about these entities by contacting us.

 We exchange your credit information with credit reporting bodies.
-We use the credit information that we exchange with the credit reporting body to assess your creditworthiness, assess your application for finance and managing your finance.
+We use the credit information that we exchange with the credit reporting body to confirm your identity, assess your creditworthiness, assess your application for finance and manage your finance.

 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged or you have committed a serious credit infringement then we may disclose this information to a credit reporting body.